Location: Horsehead Nebula / Cerberus Facility: Minuteman Station

 After telling the pilot to hold his position, Shepard stepped out of the shuttle to survey the scene.
-It was nighttime and there was a light snowfall.
+It was nighttime, and there was a light snowfall.
 Neither did much to hamper visibility.
 Lights were still on all over the colony, steady and constant, indicating that the power was working fine.
 However, what disturbed Shepard most was the lack of noise.
 Other than the wind, the colony was completely silent.
-No talking, no sounds of work, no footsteps other than the crunching snow between the three investigators.
+No talking, no sounds of work, and no footsteps other than the crunching snow between the three investigators’ feet.

-Remembering that Miranda mentioned that the colony was supplied with mechs, he addressed his team.
-"Let's look for the mechs.
-If the colony was under attack, they should've deployed the mechs to defend themselves.
-How they were destroyed might give us a clue."
+Remembering that Miranda had mentioned that the colony was supplied with mechs, he turned to his team.
+“Let’s look for the mechs.
+If the colony was under attack, they should’ve deployed the mechs to defend themselves.
+How they were destroyed might give us a clue.”

-Both acknowledged him, with Miranda supplying more information.
-"They'll be stored in a warehouse next to the loading docks, not too far from here.
-Security was disabled at every other colony though, but I suppose it's still worth a shot."
+Both acknowledged him, with Miranda adding, “They’ll be stored in a warehouse next to the loading docks, not too far from here.
+Security was disabled at every other colony, though, but I suppose it’s still worth a shot.”

-Stepping through the door nearest from the landing pad, Shepard and his team swept the area, alert for any threats.
+Stepping through the door closest to the landing pad, Shepard and his team swept the area, alert for any threats.
 They entered what looked like a cafeteria for the construction workers.
-There was still food on the tables, half eaten.
-They appeared to have been there for some time, but weren't spoiled yet.
+There was still food on the tables, half-eaten.
+They appeared to have been there for some time, but weren’t spoiled yet.

-"Looks like everybody got up and left right in the middle of dinner," Jacob noted.
+“Looks like everyone just got up and left right in the middle of dinner,” Jacob noted.